be-hase/kuery-client/docs/basics.md

 It is an alias for `+`(unaryPlus).
 However, since the argument is annotated with `org.intellij.lang.annotations.Language`, if you are using a JetBrains IDE, you will get syntax assistance.

-### String interpolation
+## Binding Parameters

-When you want to embed dynamic values, use string interpolation.
+When you want to bind parameters, use string interpolation.

 ```kotlin
 val userId = "..."